...

 Different Techniques of Welding Sheet Metal

-Are you concerned with how to weld sheet metal?
+Are you concerned with how to sheet metal welding?
 There are several welding techniques, each having one advantage over the other.

 MIG Welding